Privacy Policy

 • Right to data portability: You may have the right to obtain your personal data in a structured, commonly used and machine-readable format and to transfer the data to another controller, if we process your personal data based on your consent or because it is necessary for performance of a contract that we have entered with you or in order to enter a contract with you.
 For this right to be available to you, our processing of your personal data must take place by automated means.

-• Right to make a complaint with the data protection authorities: You have the right to make a complaint with the data protection authorities concerning our processing of your personal data.
+• Right to file a complaint with the data protection authorities: You have the right to make a complaint with the data protection authorities concerning our processing of your personal data.
 You can make the complaint with the data protection authority of the EU member state where you have your permanent residence or where you work, or where you find that a potential breach with regard to your personal data has occurred.
-In Finland, the relevant data protection authority is the Data Protection Ombudsman: https://tietosuoja.fi/en/home
+In Finland, the relevant data protection authority is the Data Protection Ombudsman’s office: https://tietosuoja.fi/en/home.

-We have implemented technical and organizational safeguards to ensure that appropriate data security and confidentiality of your personal data as understood under the applicable legislation and good data security practices is ensured.
+We have implemented technical and organizational safeguards to ensure appropriate security and confidentiality of your personal data under the applicable legislation and good data security practices.
 This means, for example, measures to prevent unauthorized access to or processing of your personal data.

 Avance Attorneys Ltd is the controller of personal data processed as described in this privacy policy.